ccasatejada/pyfacturx/README.md

 abstracts them into a Python ``dict``, which can be used to load and save from/to different flavors.

+1)
 This project was forked from `Akretion <https://github.com/akretion/factur-x>`_ and continues to be under the same license.
 We aim to make the library higher-level, make editing fields easier and support more standards and flavors.
+2)
 This project was forked from `invoice-x <https://github.com/invoice-x/factur-x-ng>`_ and continues to be under the same license.
-We aim only on factur-x standard, make it simplier and exhaustive around the different data profile provided by the standard, maintain the library etc.
+We aim only on factur-x standard, make it simplier and exhaustive around the different data profile provided by the standard
+3)
+This project was forked from `cnfilms <https://github.com/cnfilms/factur-x-ng>`_ and continues to be under the same license.
+We aim on maintaining the library to be installable and usable >python3.9 and avoid use of deprecated lib (like pypdf2).

 Main features:
 --------------